Mushrooms for Immunity and Whole Body Health

 Reishi: “The Mushroom of Immortality”

-Heavily researched, Reishi can support our hearts and arteries in a number of ways including reduction of cholesterol, triglycerides and low-density lipoproteins.
-Reishi has also been shown to support the energy production in heart cells.
+Heavily researched, Reishi can support our hearts and arteries in a number of ways including reduction of cholesterol, triglycerides, and low-density lipoproteins.
+Reishi has also been shown to support energy production in heart cells.

 Further research demonstrates a strong balancing of the immune system, especially when exposed to environmental triggers like animal dander or pollen.
 Reishi can help protect liver cells and support detoxification activity.
 Adrenal system support and increased endurance is yet another area that Reishi supports.

 When considering the breadth and depth of research around Reishi, it’s clear why many turn to this magical mushroom to support overall health and longevity.